Bash: Latterday Plays at Trafalgar Studios

 Photos: Darren Bell

-Bash: Latterday Plays is on at Trafalgar Studios until 7th June 2014, for further information or to book visit here.
+Bash: Latterday Plays is at Trafalgar Studios until 7th June 2014.
+For further information or to book visit the show’s website here.